exakat/exakat-docs/Reference/Rules/Complete/CreateDefaultValues.rst

 Properties have definitions, and non-compulsory default values.
 This command creates multiple DEFINITION link for them.

 DEFAULT is convenient in the case of `null` value, which will be assigned an object at execution time.
+Short assignations, such as `+=`  are not considered default value.
+It needs to be a full assignation

 .. code-block:: php